 Dog seizures are very distressing.
-Traditional treatments for seizures can have serious side effects and don’t work in roughly 30% of cases.1 Cannabidiol (CBD) is a natural and safe anticonvulsant that has proven effective in early research and may help alleviate seizures in our canine companions.
+Traditional treatments for seizures can have serious side effects and don’t work in roughly 30% of cases.1 Hemp is a natural and safe anticonvulsant that has proven effective in early research and may help alleviate seizures in our canine companions.

-The American Kennel Club is currently sponsoring a major research study regarding use of CBD in dogs for treatment-resistant epilepsy.
-That said, most animal studies on CBD and seizures are performed on rats, where CBD has been shown to combat seizures, reduce seizure severity, and enhance other seizure medications.2-5
+The American Kennel Club is currently sponsoring a major research study regarding use of Hemp in dogs for treatment-resistant epilepsy.
+That said, most animal studies on seizures are performed on rats, where CBD has been shown to combat seizures, reduce seizure severity, and enhance other seizure medications.2-3

 Why is My Dog Having Seizures?